Amrutha-V0/SpamClassifier/README.md

  Support for Multiple systems: Designed to function flawlessly on a range of email and SMS systems.

 Technologies Used:
- Python 3
+ Python 3,
- Scikit-learn
+ Scikit-learn,
- NLTK
+ NLTK,
- Pandas
+ Pandas,
- Matplotlib
+ Matplotlib,
  Seaborn